-This Salt and Light Gathering will examine how our current media environment fuels our political, religious, and social fragmentation in the United States, with a particular focus on young adults.
-It will consider how, within this climate, young people might respond to Pope Leo’s call to build a culture of solidarity through a “disarmed and disarming communication [that] allows us to share a different view of the world and to act in a manner consistent with our human dignity.”
+This Salt and Light Gathering examined how our current media environment fuels our political, religious, and social fragmentation in the United States, with a particular focus on young adults.
+It considered how, within this climate, young people might respond to Pope Leo’s call to build a culture of solidarity through a “disarmed and disarming communication [that] allows us to share a different view of the world and to act in a manner consistent with our human dignity.”

-Anna Gordon, assistant director of the Initiative on Catholic Social Thought and Public Life, will moderate the dialogue.
+Anna Gordon, assistant director of the Initiative on Catholic Social Thought and Public Life, moderated the dialogue.

 6:00 - 7:00 p.m. | Welcoming Happy Hour